Kashmir Great Lakes

 Ray of Sunrise

-Best time to do Kashmir Great Lakes trek
+Best time to do the Kashmir Great Lakes Trek

-The trek is open only for few months in a year and the best time to do Kashmir Great Lakes trek is between July and September as the weather is pleasant and not too cold.
-During the trek days, the days are warm and the nights are cold.
+The trek is open only for a few months in a year, and the best time to do the Kashmir Great Lakes trek is between July and September as the weather is pleasant and not too cold.
+During the trek days, the days are warm, and the nights are cold.

-Number of days required to do Kashmir Great Lakes trek
+Number of days required to do the Kashmir Great Lakes Trek

 Kashmir Great Lakes Trek is a 6 to 7 days difficult high altitude trek that requires trekkers to be fit.
 The trail has ascends and descends that are challenging.
-Maximum altitude that it goes through is 13715 feet.
+The maximum altitude that it goes through is 13715 feet.

 Kashmir Great Lakes (KGL) Trek

 You need good fitness to do the Kashmir Great Lakes Trek.
-As it is an high altitude and long days trek, you will need to prepare for the trek.
+As it is a high altitude and long day trek, you will need to prepare for the trek.
 I highly recommend doing multiple treks before you attempt this trek.
-If you are in South India, you can do the Kudremukha, Kodachadri or Kumara Parvatha to get a taste of difficult trek.
+If you are in South India, you can do the Kudremukha, Kodachadri or Kumara Parvatha to get a taste of a difficult trek.

 Start your preparation at least 2 months in advance.
 You can add running, swimming, and yoga to your exercise regime.
 Spend at least one hour a day in building your stamina.

-At India Hikes, they expect you to complete 5 kilometres run in 30 minutes.
-That’s the benchmark they consider to analyse if you are fit or no.
+At India Hikes, they expect you to complete a 5-kilometre run in 30 minutes.
+That’s the benchmark they use to analyse whether you are fit.

 Are you new to trekking or hiking?
 Read Beginner’s Guide to Trekking and Hiking.

-If you are offloading you backpack, then you will need your daypack.
-Offloading is where the backpack is either carried by mules or porters (for extra cost).
+If you are offloading your backpack, you will need your daypack.
+Offloading is when the backpack is either carried by mules or porters (for extra cost).

-If you are not offloading, then your backpack is also the daypack.
-Try to keep the weight of your backpack between 10 to 12 kilos.
+If you are not offloading, your backpack is also your daypack.
+Try to keep the weight of your backpack between 10 and 12 kilos.

 Backpack

-Ensure to keep all your things in polybags (or plastic covers) so they stay dry in case of rains.
+Ensure to keep all your things in polybags (or plastic covers), so they stay dry in case of rain.

 • Dry Fit Trek pants